Skip to content ↓

 Teacher of Geography: Tasneem Walji

-Tasneem joined Pinner High School in September 2018 after graduating with a degree in BA Geography at King’s College London where she also completed her dissertation on the effects of student debt on the new generation.
+Tasneem joined Pinner High School in September 2018 after graduating with a degree in BA Geography at King’s College London, where she also completed her dissertation on the effects of student debt on the new generation.
 Tasneem studied her PGCE at the Institute of Education and completed her placements in two neighbouring outstanding schools.
-Her passion to learn more made her research and contribute to a journal article on the future of Geography which was published for the Geographical Association and she has also been an AQA GCSE examiner.
+Her passion to learn more made her research and contribute to a journal article on the future of Geography which was published by the Geographical Association, and she has also been an AQA GCSE examiner.

 Teacher of Geography/Assistant Head of Year 9: Zaynah Bhatti